isaacnmm/pestpolicy-hugo2XX/content/posts/best-walking-shoes-for-high-arches/index.md

 Being a stylish looking and lightweight shoe, New Balance MW928 Walker has found favor among many men with high arches.

-In addition, it is comfortable and strong for [walking](https://pestpolicy.com/best-walking-shoes-for-lower-back-pain/) and jogging.
+In addition, it is comfortable and strong for [walking](https://pestpolicy.com/best-walking-shoes-for-lower-back-pain/)and jogging.
 The ROLLBAR will increase foot comfort as it prevents inward rolling of your foot and reduces rear-foot movement.
 New Balance MW928 Walker has a full-ground contact sole from its Walking-Strike Path innovation to increase comfort while you are walking.

 ###  [3.
 Saucony Mens Grid Omni](https://www.amazon.com/dp/B000I4SA0A/?tag=p-policy-20)